 Once you have executed the documents it does not mean you never should think about them again.
 They should be reviewed and updated as needed.
 It is my suggestion that you review them at least every five (5) years.

-It is very helpful when a judge listens to facts, and when appropriate, gives the parties feedback as how the judge might rule given the limited facts presented.
-Feedback is most helpful in the Family and Probate Court and Housing Court cases.
-Sometimes it is the push the parties need to settle a matter.
+It benefits greatly when a judge actively listens to the facts, and when fitting, provides feedback on potential rulings based on the presented facts.
+This feedback is particularly beneficial in Family and Probate Court and Housing Court cases.
+Sometimes, a nudge from the judge is all it takes for parties to settle a matter.